tauri-apps/tauri-docs/docs/guides/getting-started/prerequisites.md

 ## Updating and Uninstalling

-Tauri and its components can be manually updated by editing the `Cargo.toml` file or running the `cargo upgrade` command that is part of the [`cargo-edit`] tool.
+Tauri and its components can be manually updated by editing the `Cargo.toml` file or running the `cargo update` command that is part of the [`cargo-edit`] tool.
 Open a terminal and enter the following command:

 ```shell
 cargo update